 - Socioeconomic background

 - Veteran status

 The next step is making the case for more diverse leadership.
 To succeed, your plan needs stakeholder buy-in, and that buy-in must start at the top.
-As you plan your pitch, focus on the benefits to your organization and the bottom line.
+As you plan your pitch, highlight the concrete benefits to your organization.

 Revenue and profitability

 When you argue the case for diversity, focus on the financial upsides to your business and how it can improve the bottom line.
 Hard data can be very persuasive – and there is compelling evidence that having a diverse leadership team positively impacts organizational performance.

 Customers, current employees and prospective job candidates want to see organizations with which they’re affiliated embrace diversity, equity and inclusion (DE&I).
 Customers are no longer merely buying products or services, and workers no longer just clock in and out of a 9-to-5 job.